 @ – moved from ISO 14971:2007

-In my opinion, shifting and expanding the annexes from the standard to the guidance will allow for more frequent revisions.
+Shifting and expanding the annexes from the standard to the guidance will allow for more frequent revisions.
 This change highlights the revision’s emphasis on addressing the evolving needs of medical device software.

-Flexibility to update the guidance will enable our industry to more aggressively focus on medical device cybersecurity and patient privacy issues as the technology changes far faster than the standard, which is reviewed every five years.
+Flexibility to update the guidance will enable our industry to focus more aggressively on medical device cybersecurity and patient privacy issues as the technology changes far faster than the standard, which is reviewed every five years.